dora-team/dora.dev/hugo/content/faq/_index.md

 ## DORA Quick Check
 ### What do my results mean?

-Your quick check results include an overall software delivery performance score, on a a scale from 0 to 10.
+Your quick check results include an overall software delivery performance score, on a scale from 0 to 10.
 This blended metric is derived from the five individual metrics, which are also presented individually.
 All scores are normalized to a 10-point scale for convenience.
 You can compare your results to benchmarks derived from [DORA's 2025 research program]({{< ref "/research/2025/" >}}).

 Your report includes: